hyperledger-archives/sawtooth-core/source/sawtooth_developers_guide/architecture_overview.rst

 -------

 Ledgers are a conceptual semantic and data model layer for transaction types.
-Ledgers are described as a ‘conceptual’ layer because they are implemented as a specialization of existing base classes already present in the Communication and Journal layers.
+Ledgers are described as a 'conceptual' layer because they are implemented as a specialization of existing base classes already present in the Communication and Journal layers.